rust-lang/rfcs/text/0000-cargo-feature-migrations.md

 > You can then in the future subset that feature as necessary, and make it activate those new sub-features.

 To expound on that bit, the idea is that the empty feature set should always correspond to the empty crate.
-Realistic consumers, will always opt-into at least one feature.
+A consequence of this is that "realistic" consumers will always opt into at least one feature.

 This has a lot of nice properties.
-First of all, we don't even need any notion of "default features" anymore for compatability's sake.
+First of all, we don't even need any notion of "default features" anymore for sake of compatability.
-Since there was at least one feature from the get-go, we simply prevent breaking changes by not removing old features.
+Since there is at least one feature in every prior release of a crate (that's non-empty), we simply prevent breaking changes by never removing old features.
 When we want to make existing functionality more optional, we just split existing features up:

 > Example: The old "everything else" feature gets a dependency on the new optional feature, and the new "everything else" feature, which is correspondingly narrower: